 We sat down with illustrator and activist Katie Grossbard to discuss the inspiration behind the her illustrations as well as her career and interests.
-Keep reading to learn more about Katie and her incredible illustration for our new PURPOSEfull TOTE.
+Keep reading to learn more about Katie and her incredible illustrations.
+Katie has illustrated our PURPOSEfull TOTES inspired by the Women’s March and eco-conscious practices.

 How did you get into illustration?